 ILTexas has the responsibility of identifying, locating, and evaluating individuals with disabilities who are 5 to 21 years of age and who fall within the school's jurisdiction.
-If you know or suspect that your student has a disability, please contact the school's Special Education Coordinator, Shannon Urbina, 972-479-9078, surbina@ILTexas.org for information about available programs, assessments, and services.
+If you know or suspect that your student has a disability, please contact the school's Executive Director of Special Populations, Shannon Urbina, 972-479-9078, surbina@ILTexas.org for information about available programs, assessments, and services.